westerndigitalcorporation/zonedstorage.io/docs/tools/libzbc.md

 The latest version of *libzbc*, version 6.0.0, does not support the **Zoned Block Device Driver**.
 This change avoids the overlap in functionality with [*libzbd*](libzbd.md).
-In practice, it means that *libzbc* is now a pure passthrough library which never use the kernel zoned block devie management interface.
+In practice, it means that *libzbc* is now a pure passthrough library which never use the kernel zoned block device management interface.

 *libzbc* version 6.0.0 also removes the **File Emulation Driver** because